 You can complete as many applications as you like but we would advise you to apply only for those courses for which you are interested and for which you are eligible.
 Please note that we currently have no restriction on the number of applicants that will be accepted to any of our postgraduate programmes.

-If you wish your application to be considered for funding, the closing date for a September 2013 start is 15 February 2013.
+If you wish your application to be considered for funding, the closing date for a September 2014 start is 17 February 2014.
 YOU MUST ENSURE THAT YOU ENTER ACCURATELY ALL YOUR UNDERGRADUATE AND, IF RELEVANT, POSTGRADUATE DEGREE RESULTS (with percentages) BEFORE THE CLOSING DATE.
 If results are not entered, we will not be able to consider your application for funding.
-You should aim to submit your application several days in advance of the published closing date to enable time for references to be sought and a decision to be made on your application.
 You should select the option "I hope to or have already obtained funding for my studies" on the funding section of the online application form.

-However, if you don’t wish to be considered for funding we will accept your application until July in the year of entry.
+However, if you don’t wish to be considered for funding we will accept your application until 1 August 2014.

 For overseas students, a Cumulative Grade Point Average of 3.3 or higher (or equivalent) from an accredited institution is normally expected.

 Applications to register for a research degree will be assessed by the School Postgraduate Committee.
 Decisions will be based on the following criteria.

 1. Academic record and potential, as assessed from degree results, references, the quality of the research proposal, and if necessary a personal interview.